-Unlike emissions modeling for CMAQ, there were no tools1 to perform emissions modeling for AERMOD until the 2014 NATA.
-For the 2014 NATA, we developed the capability in SMOKE to produce helper files that could be further post-processed to generate the source (SO) Pathway for AERMOD.
+For AirToxScreen, we use the capability in SMOKE to produce helper files that can be further postprocessed to generate the source (SO) Pathway for AERMOD.
 The SO Pathway contains the source location and parameter information used by AERMOD.
 Helper files provide information about source location, release characteristics and temporal variability.
 They also provide source emissions.
 For sources in the CONUS, helper files also provide the column and row of the 12-km meteorological grid cell associated with the appropriate meteorological data (see also Section 3) to use for the emission source.
 Helper file formats and information vary by the type of source.
 For example, some emissions sources are point sources, some are gridded and some (like ports) are defined by polygon shapes.
 Gridded sources use different grid resolutions depending on their location (e.g., all Alaska gridded sources are 9 km2) and/or the type of source.

 The SMOKE interface for AERMOD models each source using a unit emissions rate rather than actual pollutant-specific emissions.
 The location, source parameter and temporal helper files join to produce the SO Pathway for each source's AERMOD run.
-AERMOD provides source-specific concentrations per unit emissions rate (also known as χ/Q , abbreviated here as χ/Q) that are not pollutant specific (but are source specific).
+AERMOD provides source-specific concentrations per unit emissions rate (also known as χ/Q , abbreviated here as X/Q) that are not pollutant specific (but are source specific).
 These concentrations are then combined with pollutant-specific emissions for each source, using the emissions helper file from the emissions modeling process, to create the pollutant-and source-specific concentrations as shown below.

-$$C{pollutant i} = \frac{X}{Q} \times Emissions{pollutant i}$$
+$C{\text{pollutant i}} = \frac{X}{Q} \times \text{Emissions}{\text{pollutant i}}$